Task Force Ashland Marines Learn Jungle Survival Skills During Exercise Cobra Gold 26

-Royal Thai Marine Corps Pfc.
-Pasawat Hutaserani, right, a rifleman, translates for 1st Lt.
-Prairod Prasansai, left, an executive officer, both assigned to 3rd Amphibious Reconnaissance Team, as he speaks on conducting a jungle survival class with Marines and Sailors assigned to Task Force Ashland, I Marine Expeditionary Force, as part of Exercise Cobra Gold 2026 at Reconnaissance Camp, Chonburi province, Thailand, March 2, 2026.
+U.S. Marine Corps Sgt.
+Joshua Whitmill, a squad leader assigned to Task Force Ashland, I Marine Expeditionary Force, speaks on how Marines and Sailors assigned to TF Ashland, I MEF, participated in jungle survival training as part of Exercise Cobra Gold 2026 at Reconnaissance Camp, Chonburi province, Thailand, March 2, 2026.
 Cobra Gold is the Indo-Pacific’s largest annual military exercise in mainland Asia, co-hosted by the U.S. and Thailand.
 The exercise brings together participants from multiple nations for military training and humanitarian projects that strengthen regional partnerships and demonstrate U.S. commitment to Indo-Pacific security.
+Whitmill is a native of Georgia.
 (U.S. Marine Corps video by Sgt.
 Brian Knowles)

 |Date Taken: